 Since its inception, CEP has promoted and supported rural communities working collaboratively to enhance and improve learning opportunities and outcomes for rural children and young people.

 This work continues through the support of Rural Learning Alliances – a locally determined collaborative approach that brings education organisations (early years services, schools and further education) together to explore ways in which they can provide high quality learning for their children and young people in partnership with their communities.

 For more details on the Rural Learning Alliance click on: Rural Learning Alliances

 In partnership with rural and remote education communities, CEP has provided valuable support in the development and provision of creative and innovative learning programs aimed at enhancing the provision of learning within them.

 In the past these initiatives have included:

-The Energy Breakthrough was an initiative developed by CEP 25 years ago as a way to provide students with an authentic learning opportunity that focused on Science, Technology, Engineering and Maths, as well as Environmental Education, and a wide range of other curriculum areas.
+The Energy Breakthrough was an initiative developed by CEP in 1991 as a way to provide students with an authentic learning opportunity that focused on Science, Technology, Engineering and Maths, as well as Environmental Education, and a wide range of other curriculum areas.

-The event is one of the most successful education partnership programs with CEP forming a strong collaboration with RACV and the Central Goldfields Shire.
+The event is one of the most successful education partnership programs with CEP forming a strong collaboration with the Central Goldfields Shire Council.